bigskysoftware/htmx-extensions/src/class-tools/README.md

 A class operation is an operation name `add`, `remove`, or `toggle`, followed by a CSS class name, optionally followed by a colon `:` and a time delay.

+## On event trigger class manipulation
+This feature allows for dynamic class manipulation in response to specific events using the `classes-event-trigger` or `data-classes-event-trigger` attribute.

 ## Out-of-band class manipulation

 There is also the option to use `apply-parent-classes`, or `data-apply-parent-classes`, which take the same format as `classes`